Gerda Alexander: The creation of Eutony

-Alexander found ways of somatically modulate and regulate neuromuscular tone.
-The word "eutony" (from Greek Eu: good – and Latin Tonus: tension, the grade of tension or elasticity of muscle fibers) was coined with the help of the Dr. Alfred Bartussek.
-According to Alexander, "we use high tonus for effort, and medium tonus or low tonus for rest and sleep.
-In Eutony, we learn to use the best tonus for the action in question".
+Gerda Alexander developed methods for somatically influencing the regulation of neuromuscular tone.
+The word ‘eutony/eutonia’ (from the Greek ‘ευ’: good, and ‘τόνος’: tension, tone) was coined with the assistance of Dr Alfred Bartussek.
+According to Alexander, “we use high tone for exertion, and medium or low tone for rest and sleep.
+In Eutony, we learn to use the best tone for the action in question".

 In the creation of Eutony, Gerda Alexander was deeply engaged in developing a pedagogical approach that considers the person's own experience as a living body.
 Eutony is based in a student-centered learning process where sensorial experience and critical reflection are the basis for learning.
 She postulated that "it is important, in treatment, not to give and do more than is necessary, so that the other can rely on himself.
 It is not that I am a great master who gives you help.
 Rather, I can introduce you to my work for your own self-discovery."

 The psychosomatic processes initiated by her classes were reported by the students, recognizing benefits in their psychic well-being and in their daily life, and Alexander began to receive medical referrals and make partnerships with medical centers, treating patients that "specialists could not give any hope of improvement" as paraplegic, spastic, amputees, with psychosomatic cases, among others.
 Scientific theories came a posteriori to support her practices, as she describes "from that time, new finding in neurophysiology have become an important support of our work, and our practical discoveries can be explained step by step".